• Skip to primary navigation

 • 8 Bone in, Skin on Chicken thighs

-• 2 tablespoon baking powder (not baking soda!)
+• 2 tablespoons baking powder (not baking soda!)

 • ½ tablespoon Kosher Salt